Performance & Optimization – New Threading Model

 The example of the listener’s volume checker configuration is below:

 <PoolsConfig> ... <MinimumListenerVolume ListenerName="test1.Directory Listener" CronCleanupAt="0 15 10 ? * *"> <DurationVolume Start="18:32" End="19:33" TransactionsCount="200" /> <DurationVolume DurationMS="10000" TransactionsCount="5" /> </MinimumListenerVolume> <MinimumListenerVolume ListenerName="test1.FTP Listener" CronCleanupAt="0 0 12 * * ?"> <DurationVolume Start="10:00" End="11:00" TransactionsCount="20" /> </MinimumListenerVolume> </PoolsConfig>

-In this example we define volume checkers for two listeners.
+In this example, we define volume checkers for two listeners.
 For ‘test1.Directory Listener’ we define two rules.
-In such combination of rules this listener will have to process more than 200 transactions from 18:32 till 19:33 every day and more than 5 transactions in 10 seconds.
+In such a combination of rules, this listener will have to process more than 200 transactions from 18:32 till 19:33 every day and more than 5 transactions in 10 seconds.
 The ‘test1.FTP Listener’ will have to process 20 transactions from 10:00 till 11:00.
-For first volume controller clean-up will be performed at 15:10 every day.
-For second one will fire clean-up at 12pm (noon) every day.
+For the first volume controller, clean-up will be performed at 15:10 every day.
+For the second one will fire clean-up at 12 pm (noon) every day.

 Transaction saving configuration

-There’s an ability to enable saving transaction before certain stage execution.
+There’s an ability to enable saving transactions before certain stage execution.
 This is necessary in order not to lose transaction data after any error on this stage, and have an ability to restart it.
-Thus, NTM removes saved transaction from disc after successful stage execution.
+Thus, NTM removes saved transactions from the disc after successful stage execution.